Myreton Hill: Topography and walking routes

 The hill is an outlier in the southern part of the Ochil Hills.
 The Menstrie Burn runs in a deep valley, the Menstrie Glen, north to south along its western face, joined by the First Incha Burn from two branches on its northern slopes, while the Balquharn Burn runs north-south on its eastern slopes.
 At 387 or 388.1 metres, the hill is the 9013th highest point in the British Isles.
-Myreton Hill is not quite as high as its neighbour Dumyat, from which it is separated by the deep Menstrie Glen, but Dumyat is a more popular walking destination.
+Myreton Hill is not quite as tall as its neighbour Dumyat, from which it is separated by the deep Menstrie Glen.
+Dumyat is also a more popular walking destination.

-There is road access to the base of the hill, and bus service to Menstrie from Alloa and Stirling.
+There is road access to the base of the hill, and a bus service to Menstrie from both Alloa and Stirling.

 The track up the scarp face of Myreton Hill leads to some calcite workings.
-It was used by a farmer, the owner of the Jerah holding, to access his sheep, and its also forms the beginning of a walking route to deeper parts of the Ochil Hills.
+It was used by a farmer, the owner of the Jerah holding, to access his sheep.
+This track also forms the beginning of a walking route to deeper parts of the Ochil Hills.

 There are remains of a dun, a possible Iron Age fortification, on the slopes of the hill.
 Part of the hill is also within a designated Site of Special Scientific Interest.

 Other activities

-Myreton Hill is useful to and popular with the paragliding community, as it is easily ascended to a suitable point while carrying equipment.
+Myreton Hill is useful to, and popular with, the paragliding community, as it is easily ascended to a suitable point while carrying equipment.
 Dozens of paragliding enthusiasts have used this place for their hobby.